Lane County Programs

-The Intensive Outpatient Services and Supports (IOSS) Program provides a specialized and individualized set of in-home and community based mental health services that are delivered in the most normal and least restrictive setting, the child’s home and at a public school.
-The Child Center offers both an IOSS Community Based Outpatient Program- the IOSS Unit, and two IOSS Day Treatment Programs, one located at Centennial Elementary and the other at Cascade Middle School.
+The Intensive Outpatient Services and Supports (IOSS) Program provides a specialized and individualized set of in-home and community based mental health services that are delivered in the most normal and least restrictive setting: in the child’s home and at school.
+The Child Center offers both the IOSS Community Based Outpatient Program (called IOSS Unit), and two IOSS Day Treatment Programs located at Centennial Elementary and at Cascade Middle School.

 IOSS Intensive Outpatient Unit

-Treatment services use wraparound processes to create a Child and Family Team that directs treatment and provides individualized care for each child in order to achieve positive outcomes.
+Treatment services use wrap-around practices to create a child and family team that directs treatment, and provides individualized care for each child in order to achieve positive outcomes.

 Children appropriate for this level of service will: